danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 DeckKit decks can be customized to great extent.
 You can change colors, fonts, corner radius etc. of the standard card views, and also use completely custom views.

-The online documentation is currently iOS only.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 DeckKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.